datenstrom/community/README.md

 ## How to report bugs

 Explain how to reproduce the bug, with as many information as you have.
 Check your log file, it gives a quick overview of what happens on your website.
-Activate the debug mode to collect additional information and to investigate the cause of the problem.
+Activate the debug mode to investigate the cause of a problem.
+Select an answer, when the bug has been fixed.
 [Start a new discussion](https://github.com/datenstrom/community/discussions/categories/report-a-bug).

 ## How to work with us